RennyC4/TAoV/readme.txt

 -------------

-The Ascension of Vigil is a 3D beat 'em up freeware standalone game using a modified Quake engine, it was originally based on Golden Axe at one point how that changed when I decided to do my own modifications to the gameplay to make a bit more appealing to gamers of newer generations.
+The Ascension of Vigil is a 3D beat 'em up freeware standalone game using a modified Quake engine (FTEQuake), it was originally based on Golden Axe at one point however that changed when I decided to change the scope of the game,.

-This game mixes a variety of gameplay elements such as platforming, minor roleplaying statistics, magic spells, equipment upgrades, relics (ability upgrades), air combos and so on; it is currently updated often with new content.
-This is a work in progress and I hope to see it finished through till it's done, it also proves that 3D games are able to have as fast furious gameplay as 2D games if done so correctly as well as Quake being a very usable engine for 2D style gameplay.
+This game mixes a variety of gameplay elements such as platforming, minor roleplaying statistics, magic spells, equipment upgrades, relics (ability upgrades), air combos and so on.
+This is a work in progress and I hope to see it finished through till it's done.

 It can be summed up as a 3D Beat em up RPG platforming adventure fighting exploration game, yeah - or "Hybrid 3D search action".